ARPA-SIMC/fedora-live-netroot/README.md

 ### Quick start on a virtual environment

-For a quick start, it is suggested to use the provided `live_netroot` script and OS recipes `*.def`.
+For a quick start, it is suggested to use the script `live_netroot` and the singularity recipes `*.def` included in the source tree.
 The script does the work of installing the operating system on a local directory, installing a local pxe bootloader and starting a virtual system with qemu emulating the pxe network boot process.

 Assuming to build a system with the centos7-base recipe, the steps will be:

- * build the root filesystem tree, this will take long time and require an internet connection, remember to remove an existing filesystem tree before a rebuild:
+ * build the guest diskless root filesystem tree, this will take long time and require an internet connection, remember to remove an existing filesystem tree before a rebuild:

 ```
 ./live_netroot build centos7
 ```

- * install the syslinux pxe bootloader and the initial OS images for network booting by nfs, make the installed image the default for
+ * install the syslinux pxe bootloader, kernel and initramfs image for network booting by nfs in the host system, make the installed image the default for booting:
-   booting:

 ```
 ./live_netroot installnfs centos7